 While this provides an extra layer of security, due to every user’s online activity coming from the same IP address, it also makes it easier for a streaming service like Netflix to detect that a VPN is being used.

-Once Netflix has confirmed the IP address is owned by a VPN service, they can simply block that IP from accessing their streaming servers, preventing VPN users from accessing their content by using that method.
+Once Netflix has confirmed the IP address is owned by a VPN service, they can simply prevent that IP from accessing their streaming servers, preventing VPN users from accessing their content with that address.

 When a VPN customer discovers that they can no longer access Netflix via a server that has previously worked, they may complain to the VPN’s customer support department.

-When the support agents confirm the server’s IP address is being blocked, they can set up a new group of IP addresses.
+When the support agents confirm the server’s IP address has been blacklisted, they can set up a new group of IP addresses.
 This enables access to Netflix, but only until the new IP addresses are discovered.
-They then block them, and the dance begins anew.
+The new IPs are then blacklisted, and the dance begins anew.
 (It’s more of a Cha-Cha than a Waltz.)

 While this whole back and forth game of Battleship between the VPN provider and Netflix can be frustrating to VPN-using Netflix subscribers, the streaming content provider has the right to block such access to their service, as their contracts with movie and television studios require them to restrict access to certain countries.